vikasyadav1148/customPlugin/README.md

-# customPlugin: Just install the plugin and and create custom post type
+# customPlugin: Just install the plugin and and create custom post type of Vehicle